MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Member.md

 member.

-The properties and methods that you add are added only to the particular instance of the object that you specify. `Add-Member` does not change the object type.
+The properties and methods that you add are added only to the particular instance of the object that you specify. `Add-Member` doesn't change the object type.
 To create a new object type, use the `Add-Type` cmdlet.

 You can also use the `Export-Clixml` cmdlet to save the instance of the object, including the additional members, in a file.
-Then you can use the `Import-Clixml` cmdlet to re-create the instance of the object from the information that is stored in the exported file.
+Then you can use the `Import-Clixml` cmdlet to re-create the instance of the object from the information that's stored in the exported file.

 Beginning in Windows PowerShell 3.0, `Add-Member` has new features that make it easier to add note properties to objects.
 You can use the **NotePropertyName** and **NotePropertyValue** parameters to define a note property or use the **NotePropertyMembers** parameter, which takes a hash table of note property names and values.

 Also, beginning in Windows PowerShell 3.0, the **PassThru** parameter, which generates an output object, is needed less frequently. `Add-Member` now adds the new members directly to the input